kannanjayachandran/Wafers-Fault-Detection/README.md

 ## About

-An end-to-end machine learning project for detecting faults in wafers.
+An end-to-end machine learning project for detecting faults in wafer sensor.

 **Wafer** is a thin slice of semiconductor material, typically silicon, used in the production of integrated circuits [more↗](https://en.wikipedia.org/wiki/Wafer_(electronics)#:~:text=In%20electronics%2C%20a%20wafer%20(also,in%20and%20upon%20the%20wafer.)).
 Sensors in wafer can get damaged which may lead to faulty wafers, depending on the cruciality of the sensor damaged the wafer may need rework process.